Kenzi RIBOULET-ZEMOULI

 « Let us briefly walk through how researcher Kenzi Riboulet-Zemmouli justified achieving a few of the SGDs with Cannabis. […] The Sustainable Development Goals are interconnected with each other.
 As quoted by Obama, if poverty is a disease, it is in the form of unemployment and violence.
 It creates a gap between the rich and poor, increasing inequalities and furthering crime.
 It is important to ensure the social protection of people, provide them decent work conditions, economic growth, equality of opportunities, fundamental human rights, the right to dignity, and a decent life.
 Kenzi has very well put recommendations in the form of policy reforms, regulatory compliances, healthcare strategies, and certain guidelines for SGDs that can be put in action for Cannabis and achieve the goals. »

-Cannabis: a Medium to Economic Growth by Overcoming Poverty?, Pallavi S. Maheshwari
+Sativa Media India 27 June 2021 Cannabis: a Medium to Economic Growth by Overcoming Poverty?
+Pallavi S. Maheshwari

 « Researcher Kenzi Riboulet-Zemmouli takes an opportunity to analyze Cannabis, and its policies, using the Sustainable Development Goals as a relevant matrix.
 He summarizes and highlights the most important intertwining between Cannabis, its policies, and the 2030 Agenda, and the impact of the former on the latter through his toolkit “Sustainable Cannabis Policy Toolkit 2021”.
 This article is a summary of the Sustainable Development Goals adopted by the UN and analyzes how Cannabis and its policies can be explored in policing these goals as discussed in Sustainable Cannabis Policy Toolkit 2021. »